Peoples' Forum on Human Rights & Business (Colombia; September 29-October 2, 2014)

-In 2013 the Corporate Accountability Working Group (CAWG), co-hosting with FORUM-ASIA (an ESCR-Net member), will hold an international gathering of social movements and civil society groups working on corporate accountability, to:
+In 2014 the Corporate Accountability Working Group (CAWG), co-hosted together with DeJusticia (an ESCR-Net member), will hold an international gathering of social movements and civil society groups working on corporate accountability, to:

 For more information on the ESCR-Net Peoples' Forum on Human Rights & Business see our dedicated event website here.

-Following the adoption of the UN Guiding Principles on Human Rights and Business by the Human Rights Council, the CAWG will stay engaged strategically with other important international and regional standard setting initiatives.
-The CAWG will also maintain a place in emerging dialogues within international civil society around opportunities for advancing hard law norm development, engaging in a way that maintains a priority focus on advancing the ability of affected people to participate in these discussions.
+Following the adoption of the UN Guiding Principles on Human Rights and Business by the Human Rights Council, the CAWG has lead international civil society efforts to advance hard law norm development.
 Some examples of the CAWG’s work in standard setting include:

 Strategic Case Support